 Understanding Walt Disney's Unusual Options Activity

-Shares of Walt Disney (NYSE:DIS) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $176.87.
+Shares of Walt Disney (NYSE:DIS) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $174.33.

 - Option Type: SWEEP